JoshuaNgerng/MiniDaShell/README.md

 # MiniDaShell

-figuring out the read functions is understanding what it does in the project
+figuring out the read functions and what it does in the project